MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/agisoft-metashape.md

 ![Finished model.](media/agisoft-23.PNG "Finished model")

-## View a 3D model in Dynamics 365 Guides or Power Apps
+## View a 3D object in Dynamics 365 Guides or Power Apps

-After you've prepared a 3D model, use the following links to learn more about using the model in Dynamics 365 Guides or Power Apps:
+After you've prepared a 3D object, use the following links to learn more about using the model in Dynamics 365 Guides or Power Apps:

 - [Dynamics 365 Guides](../overview.md)